yewstack/yew/website/versioned_docs/version-0.17.3/getting-started/tutorials/single-page-application.md

   }
 ```

-Now we can finally add to cart from `ProductDetail` page and we can also see the navbar in all pages
+Now we can finally add a link to the "add to cart" component from the `ProductDetail` page and we can also see the navbar on all pages

 ![](/img/tutorials/single-page-application/image-6.png)
 ![](/img/tutorials/single-page-application/image-4.png)